Hole Hall One Room Schoolhouse #3

 Valley Forge Road and Stump Hall Road, Worcester, PA

-Union or “Frick’s” School house was erected opposite the farm of Henry Frick, on the farm where a plot of ground was purchased from Abraham Kolb and Barbara his wife, situated on Krause Ave [later Potshop Road] about 1/3 mile south of Valley Forge Road.
-The “Union” would apply very appropriately, as the Trustees were of different church affiliations, and the students living in the community were largely Reformed Mennonite (on Berks Road) and Schwenkfelders (on Trooper and Township Line).
+Union or Frick’s School house was located opposite the farm of Henry Frick on Krause Ave (later Potshop Road) about 1/3 mile east of Valley Forge Road.
+The name “Union” referred to the fact that the Trustees were of different church affiliations, and the students living in the community were largely Reformed Mennonite (on Berks Road) and Schwenkfelders (on Trooper and Township Line).

-It was used by the school district until 1856, when a new school building was built and occupied at Stump Hall.
-August 8, 1856 Henry L and Elizabeth Kratz were paid $75 for a plot of ground for a school.
-The Union or Fricks community school was razed.
+In 1849 Fricks school house was leased by the public school trustees from the community school’s trustees.
+It was used by the school district until 1856, when a new school building was built at the corner of Stump Hall and Valley Forge Roads.
+Henry L and Elizabeth Kratz sold a plot of ground to the public school trustees for $75.
+The old community school was razed.

-The school was named “Beans” for one year although no explanation as to why has been found.
+The school was named “Beans” for one year, although no explanation for the name has been found.

 There are two stories told as to how the school got the name of Stump Hall.
-The first says that it was named after a large oak stump leveled at the front door and “many a sport was found in maintaining possession of the stump.”
-The second, from an undated edition of the Norristown Times Herald says, “It was situated on the road from Fairview Village to Center Point, where the road once made an S-shape turn.
+The first says that it was named after a large oak stump leveled at the front door, and “many a sport was found in maintaining possession of the stump.”
+The second, from an undated edition of the Norristown Times Herald, says, “It was situated on the road from Fairview Village to Center Point [Valley Forge Road], where the road once made an S-shape turn.
 The twist was eliminated in 1927.
-The school gained its name from the huge stump of a chestnut tree in the highway in front of the building.
+The school gained its name from the huge stump of a chestnut tree in the highway in front of the building.”

-The following is an incomplete chronology of teachers, class lists and events from the earliest records until the school was sold in 1915.
+The following is an incomplete chronology of teachers, class lists, and events from the earliest records until the school was sold in 1915.
 Class lists are often incomplete.
 Teacher ‘Reports to the Board of Directors’ occurred monthly.
 Students who did or did not appear on one list may have appeared or disappeared on another.
-Attendance, Progress and Deportment was tracked.
-Progress and deportment was listed as Very Good, Good, Average, Middling, Poor and Very Poor and Indifferent.
+Attendance, Progress, and Deportment were tracked.
+Progress and Deportment were listed as Very Good, Good, Average, Middling, Poor, Very Poor, and Indifferent.

 1849-1850 Amos H Cassel